sanmitraghosh/ApPredict_GP/README.md

 A bolt-on extension to www.github.com/Chaste/ApPredict to use Gaussian Process emulators to allow us to do uncertainty quantification more quickly and easily.

+## Schematic of inputs and outputs

+![schematic of ApPredict emulator]

 ## Dependencies

 Before using this code you will need to download and install Chaste's